-We reached out to our readers and social-media followers asking what skills the (typically developing) kid should have under their belt by the age of 12.
+We reached out to our readers and social-media followers asking what skills a (typically developing) kid should have under their belt by the time they’re 12 years old.
 Well, you sure didn’t disappoint.
-The list is long, so don’t despair if your child hasn’t mastered every item yet—just make the remaining milestones their #BigKidGoals.
+The list is long, so don’t despair if your 12-year-old hasn’t mastered every skill yet—just make the remaining milestones their #BigKidGoals.

 1. Cook for themselves.
-Domestic Goddess and mom of two, Nigella Lawson, had her kids practice and perfect one dish at a time until they had a repertoire of five to leave home with.
+Not all the time!
+But they should have some skills.
+Domestic Goddess and mom Nigella Lawson had her kids practice and perfect one dish at a time until they had a repertoire of five to leave home with.

 2. Do their own laundry.
-This one isn’t just to help Mom and Dad, it provides kids a sense of autonomy and privacy following nighttime occurrences like menstrual leaks and wet dreams.
+This one isn’t just to help their parents.
+It also provides kids with a sense of autonomy and privacy following nighttime occurrences like menstrual leaks and wet dreams.

 3. Use public transit.
 Practise with your kid so they know some basic routes and understand how to read a subway or bus route map, before going solo.
 Brainstorm what to do if they accidentally miss their stop or get on the wrong bus or train.
 And teach them to sit or stand as close to the driver as possible and to ask for help if they feel unsafe.